asantos00/website/content/blog/handling-react-remote-modules-with-babel.md

 As part of this initiative, we created a shared library (which works as any other MFE) and only contains the components that are shared across products.
 All of this lives on a single repo, and we're using Webpack's Module Federation to define this clear interface between products.

+However, some challenges came out of this, and one of them is the one I'm sharing here today.
+## The challenge

+We wanted to import components from a different MFE, and we wanted this to be _code-splitted_, meaning that it should only be loaded when it is needed.
+We'll refer to this components as **remote components** as they live in a different location.

-Here's what we need to do when we load a component that belongs to the **shared** library.
-This is what we'll refer to as a "remote component" throughout the rest of the article.
+Webpack allows to do this by using the _dynamic import_ syntax (`import()`).
+Here's what we needed to do to load a component that belongs to the **shared** library.

 - Import it using the ES6 `import` function - `import('shared/components/Button')`
 - Wraps it in a React.lazy `const Button = React.lazy(() => import('shared/components/Button'))`